Climate-related financial disclosure: key features and guidance to prepare

 What are the audit and assurance requirements?

 Sustainability reports will be subject to external audit processes (conducted against the AASB's ASRS) to enhance the accuracy and credibility of disclosures, consistent with other Chapter 2M reports.
-The AUASB has already begun developing an assurance standard which is anticipated to be finalised and issued in December 2024, in line with and following the release of the International Auditing and Assurance Standards Board final standard, which is projected to occur in September 2024.
+The AUASB has already begun developing an assurance standard which is anticipated to be finalised and issued in December 2024, in line with and following the release of the International Auditing and Assurance Standards Board final standard, which is projected to occur imminently.

-The AUASB will set a pathway for phasing in assurance requirements over time, using the start and end points provided by the Bill—1 January 2025 to 30 June 2030—as the parameters.
+The AUASB will set a pathway for phasing in assurance requirements over time, using the start and end points provided by the Act—1 January 2025 to 30 June 2030—as the parameters.
 These standards will increase the level and extent of required assurance over time.
 It is anticipated that a full audit will be required for an entity's fourth Sustainability Report onwards.

 Getting prepared–the legal aspects